irgaly/android-remove-unused-resources-plugin/README.md

 * This plugin uses Android Lint results xml file for detect unused resources.
   * It supports multi module Android project, because of using Android Lint.
   * It supports generated sources like DataBinding, Epoxy...
-    * Android Lint supports them by isCheckGeneratedSources option.
+    * Android Lint supports them by checkGeneratedSources option.
 * This plugin provides gradle task.
   * It is suitable to run in CI action.
   * It is equivalent to Android Studio's `Refactor > Remove Unused Resources...` action.